intel/pepc/docs/guide-tpmi.md

         └── Registers
 ```

-However, UFS is special.
-A UFS instance may consist of multiple clusters.
+However, UFS is special: a UFS instance may contain multiple clusters.
 UFS registers include 2
 read-only header registers (`UFS_HEADER` and `UFS_FABRIC_CLUSTER_OFFSET`) and several control
 registers (e.g., `UFS_STATUS`, `UFS_CONTROL`).
-There is always only one copy of header registers
+Each UFS instance has one copy of header registers,
-per UFS instance, but there may be multiple copies of control registers per UFS instance, one per
+but may have multiple copies of control registers (one per cluster).
-cluster.

-On the Granite Rapids platform there is only one cluster per UFS instance.
-However, future
+Granite Rapids has one cluster per UFS instance, but future platforms may include multiple clusters
-platforms may include multiple clusters per UFS instance to support more complex uncore
+per instance to support more complex uncore topologies.
-topologies.

 The UFS feature hierarchy is: